Bacteria in Water Wellsby R. Waskom and T. Bauder 1 (10/13)

 - The Colorado Department of Public Health and Environment

-1Colorado State University Water Institute director, CSU Extension water resource specialist, soil and crop sciences.
-8/03.
-Reviewed 4/09.
+1Colorado State University Water Institute director, Extension water quality specialist, soil and crop sciences.
+8/2013.

 Colorado State University, U.S. Department of Agriculture, and Colorado counties cooperating.
 Extension programs are available to all without discrimination.
 No endorsement of products mentioned is intended nor is criticism implied of products not mentioned.